 His civil engineering experience includes the design of sanitary sewer, water distribution, and storm drainage systems for various residential and commercial developments.
 Over time, Brian was put in charge of managing a civil engineering design team charged with the development of complete civil engineering drawings for residential and commercial developments.
 His position required direct oversight and coordination of the development of design documents and the presentation of project specific data to various land use, zoning, and planning commissions.
 His work in the civil engineering field included a 6 month stint in the Kingdom of Saudi Arabia where Brian was a member of a “field” civil engineering team and even ran survey crews in the vastness of the Saudi Arabian deserts.

-His general construction experience includes project management of commercial projects including a $10 million dormitory for the College of Charleston and a $7 million alumni center for the University of North Carolina at Chapel Hill.
+His general construction experience includes project management of commercial projects including a 10 story dormitory for the College of Charleston and a multi-million dollar alumni center for the University of North Carolina at Chapel Hill.
 During his tenure in the construction industry, Brian obtained significant practical experience with issues that are unique to construction litigation.
 He routinely managed the development of Critical Path Method (CPM) schedules, the procurement and management of multiple subcontractors and suppliers, and conducted job-site meetings involving the owner, subcontractors, and design professionals.
 This experience also involved the preparation, presentation, and resolution of change order claims at all levels of the construction process.

 Brian and Margaret are the proud parents of 5 children: Drew, Michael, Patrick, Erin, and Robbie.
-Drew is soon to graduate from the Florida State University Law School.
-Michael is soon to graduate from the University of South Florida with plans to attend physical therapy school after graduation.
-Patrick is an undergraduate at Florida State University and plans to be a teacher.
-Erin and Robbie attend Bishop Moore Catholic High School in Orlando.
-He and Margaret are avid golfers and enjoy getting on the links together, with friends, and with their children.
+Drew is a graduate of Florida State University and is a commercial transactional attorney in South Florida.
+Michael is a graduate of the University of South Florida and works in merchandising in the food and beverage industry.
+Patrick is an undergraduate at the University of Central Florida and is pursuing a degree in education with plans to be a teacher.
+Erin is an undergraduate at the University of South Carolina pursing a degree in nursing.
+Robbie is an undergraduate at Florida State University and is pursuing a degree in business.
+Brian and Margaret are avid golfers and enjoy getting on the links together, with friends, and with their children.